A Reconfiguration and Commentary on Revelation 1-3

 15 I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 16 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.
 17 You say, ‘I am rich; I have acquired wealth and do not need a thing.’
 But you do not realize that you are wretched, pitiful, poor, blind and naked.
 18 I counsel you to buy from me gold refined in the fire, so you can become rich; and white clothes to wear, so you can cover your shameful nakedness; and salve to put on your eyes, so you can see.

 19 Those whom I love I rebuke and discipline.
 So be earnest and repent.
 20 Here I am!
 I stand at the door and knock.
-If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.
+If anyone hears my voice and opens the door, I will come in and eat with it, and it with me [e].

 21a To the one who is victorious,